-Brian Russ Law, Inc. is a United States trademark legal firm centered on helping businesses build and protect their brands.
-We understand the need to distinguish your brand from your competitors.
-A small business owner and serial entrepreneur, attorney Brian understands the difficulties of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with corporations across the USA work through common trademarking issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
-If you’re looking for top-notch trademark legal advice in Hālawa Heights, Hawaii, then you’ve come to the right place.
+Brian Russ Law, Inc. is a United States trademark law firm focused on helping companies build and protect their brands.
+We understand the need to differentiate your brand from your competitors.
+A small business owner and serial entrepreneur, attorney Brian recognizes the struggles of small business owners and how securing brand protection is critical when setting your business apart from the competition.
+Brian works with companies throughout the United States work through common brand issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+If you’re looking for top-notch trademark legal support in Hālawa Heights, Hawaii, then you’ve come to the right place.

 Hālawa Heights’s Trademark Attorney